Shepherd-ITSec/agent-bughunt/README.md

 # Hunting vulnerabilities with simple LLM agents - Workshop Kit

-This repository bundles everything needed for the hunting vulnerabilities with simple LLM agents
+This repository bundles everything we need for the hunting vulnerabilities with simple LLM agents workshop.
-workshop: repeatable playgrounds, and Model Context Protocol (MCP) helpers that let Cursor (or any MCP-aware IDE) drive security tooling hands-free.
-Bring it to a live session, have participants clone it, and they will land in a ready-to-explore environment that alternates between CTF-style labs, WordPress research targets, and automation scripts.

 ## Repository Layout